zedlopez/ifm/Examples/Formicidae.md

 Location: Lists of objects
 RecipeLocation: Actions on Multiple Objects
 Index: Controlling the order in which multiple-object actions occur
-Description: Manipulating the order in which items are handled after TAKE ALL.
+Description: Manipulating the order in which items are handled after ``take all``.
 For: Z-Machine